antibland/binary-diner/README.md

 I use ESLint with Prettier extensions.
 If your environment is working properly, your code should be formatted each time you initiate a save.
 Have a look at my [.eslintrc](https://github.com/antibland/binary-diner/blob/master/.eslintrc) for more details.

-### Writing styles
+### Regarding CSS

 For the CodePen examples, please use plain `CSS`.
 Within the React component, you shouldn't need to add new styles.
 Copy one of the other views as a starting point.
+If you feel you must add new CSS to the component, please do so using styled components.

 ### Highlighting code